Birhan121994/Dog_Breed_Classification_Using_Transfer_Learning_Icog_Project/README.md

-# Stanford Dog Breeds Classification Using Transfer Learning
+# Dog Breeds Classification Using Transfer Learning

 This repository contains a Jupyter Notebook that demonstrates how to classify dog breeds using transfer learning with the InceptionV3 model in Keras.